sangeetparashar/we-care/README.md

-# We-are because no one should go to sleep hungry
+# We-care because no one should go to sleep hungry

           Current Stack: NodeJS, Express, MustacheJS and basic HTML, CSS5, Bootstrap